Restaurant Operations

 • Run them as a limited special to test demand.

 Give Puzzles 30-60 days with better positioning.
-If they still don’t sell, replace them.
-The lamb chops at $21.50 margin could be a Star if 50 more people ordered them per week.
-That’s $1,075 in additional weekly contribution.
+If they still don't sell, replace them.
+The Works at $19.50 margin could be a Star if 30 more people ordered it per week.
+That's $585 in additional weekly contribution.

 Dogs: decide fast